 Adam had an interesting question on how to attribute the source of a conversion which I think many marketers are asking themselves – does the first click or the last click get credit?
 I’ve got a post on the topic to answer the question coming up later this week.
 Update: the post is in the immediately preceding link.

 Also, we chatted about non-converting leads in the dating space – how do you value those?
-They help bring in other leads which might convert, since their profiles can rank.
-It was fun working out a solution and also pulling in Hamlet Batista of Ranksense into the convo, since he’s an expert PPC marketer.
+They help bring in other leads that might convert since their profiles can rank.
+It was fun working out a solution and also pulling in Hamlet Batista of Ranksense into the convo since he’s an expert PPC marketer.
 (Adam, let me know if you’re alright with me sharing the solution to valuing those non-converting leads that we came up with.)

 Jonathan Hochman of Hochman Internet Marketing Consultants was also fun chatting with at the party at the maritime museum, discussing buying sites and Wikipedia.
 If you aren’t already reading Jonathan’s articles on his site or at SEL, get on it!